noctuid/dotfiles/README.md

 # Cool Things I've Stolen
 ## Use Functions in Ranger
 I use this mainly for things like image rotation, git, and file extraction; ranger serves as a nice interface in many cases.
 I've only found this to work for functions and not aliases.
 The downside of this is that the shell command is much slower.
-Because of this, I have duplicated the original and renamed it "quickshell" for bindings (see commands.py).
+Because of this, I have duplicated the original and renamed it "quickshell" for bindings (see `commands.py`).
 I'll probably reverse the naming at some point to leave the default "shell" command the same.

 [source](https://bbs.archlinux.org/viewtopic.php?id=93025&p=34)
 I've modified it for zsh.
-In commands.py, replace with the following under class shell(Command)
+In `commands.py`, replace with the following under `class shell(Command):`

 	self.fm.execute_command("zsh -c 'source ~/.zshrc;" + command + "'", flags=flags)

 # Some (Possibly) Interesting Things I Do:
 ## Create a Modal Interface For Programs That Don't Support Rebinding